 - Agree to make services available to all certified emergency medical service providers.

-Appropriates $57,242 to the department to implement the bill.
+$57,242 is appropriated to the department to implement the act.

 (Note: This summary applies to this bill as enacted.)